akash-sama/VidoeMod2.2/README.md

-_NOTE: badcode contains different methods and building model and should be ingnored_
+_NOTE: BadCode contains different methods and building model and should be ingnored_

 ## Running the Program: